 and the fixed boundary $x=\frac{M}{\omega_n}$ corresponds to the free boundary $b(\tau)=r(\tau,\frac{M}{\omega_n})$ in the Eulerian coordinates.

 \begin{lemma}[Basic energy estimate] Any smooth solution $(\rho, u)(t,r)$ of problem \eqref{2.1}--\eqref{initial} satisfies the following energy identity{\rm :}

-where $\rho(t,r)$ has been understood to be $0$ for $r\in[0,a]\cup (b,\infty)$ in the second term of the right-hand side $($RHS$)$ and the second term of the left-hand side $($LHS$)$.
+where $\rho(t,r)$ is understood to be $0$ for $r\in[0,a]\cup (b(t),\infty)$ in the second term of the right-hand side $($RHS$)$ and the second term of the left-hand side $($LHS$)$.
 In particular, the following estimates hold{\rm :}

 {Case} {\rm 1:} If $\kappa=-1$ $($plasmas$)$ with $\gamma>1$, then